marcglasberg/fast_immutable_collections/README.md

 * `Iterable.sortedLike` returns a list, sorted according to the order specified by the ordering iterable.
 Items which don't appear in the ordering iterable will be included in the end.

+* `Iterable.sortedReversed` returns a reversed sorted list of the elements of the iterable.
+Note that `Iterable.sorted` can be found in `package:collection/collection.dart`.

 * `updateById` returns a new list where new items are added or updated, by their id.

 * `isFirst`, `isNotFirst`, `isLast` and `isNotLast` return true if the given item is the same (by